CALERES INC Income Taxes Disclosure

 Total deferred tax liabilities |

-As of January 31, 2026, the Company had various state and international net operation loss (“NOL”) carryforwards with tax values totaling $10.7 million.
-The state NOLs totaling $2.8 million have carryforward periods ranging from to 20 years.
-The Company has NOLs in the United Kingdom, China and Hong Kong of $1.9 million, $5.2 million and $0.8 million, respectively.
-The China NOLs have a carryforward period of five years while the United Kingdom and Hong Kong NOLs have no expiration.
+As of February 1, 2025, the Company had various federal, state and international net operating loss (“NOL”) carryforwards with tax values totaling $6.6 million.
+The state NOLs totaling $2.9 million have carryforward periods ranging from to 20 years.
+The Company has NOLs in Canada, the United Kingdom and China of $1.8 million and $1.3 million and $0.6 million, respectively.
+The Canada and China NOLs have a carryforward period of 17 years and 5 years, respectively, while the United Kingdom NOLs have no expiration.

-As of January 31, 2026, no deferred taxes have been provided on the accumulated unremitted earnings of the Company’s international subsidiaries that are not subject to United States income tax.
+As of February 1, 2025, no deferred taxes have been provided on the accumulated unremitted earnings of the Company’s international subsidiaries that are not subject to United States income tax, beyond the amounts recorded for the one-time transition tax for the mandatory deemed repatriation of cumulative international earnings, as required by the Tax Cuts and Jobs Act.
 The Company periodically evaluates its international investment opportunities and plans, as well as its international working capital needs, to determine the level of investment required and, accordingly, determines the level of international earnings that is considered indefinitely reinvested.
-Based upon the evaluation, earnings of the Company’s international subsidiaries that are not otherwise subject to United States taxation are considered to be indefinitely reinvested, and accordingly, deferred taxes have not been provided.
+Based upon that evaluation, earnings of the Company’s international subsidiaries that are not otherwise subject to United States taxation are considered to be indefinitely reinvested, and accordingly, deferred taxes have not been provided.
 If changes occur in future investment opportunities and plans, those changes will be reflected when known and may result in providing residual United States deferred taxes on unremitted international earnings.
-If the Company’s unremitted international earnings were not considered indefinitely reinvested as of January 31, 2026, an immaterial amount of additional deferred taxes would have been provided.
+If the Company’s unremitted international earnings were not considered indefinitely reinvested as of February 1, 2025, an immaterial amount of additional deferred taxes would have been provided.

 Uncertain Tax Positions

-For federal purposes, the Company’s tax filings for fiscal years 2022 to 2024 remain open to examination but are not currently being examined.
+For federal purposes, the Company’s tax filings for fiscal years 2019 to 2023 remain open to examination but are not currently being examined.
 The Company also files tax returns in various international jurisdictions and numerous states for which various tax years are subject to examination and currently involved in audits.
+While the Company is involved in examinations in certain jurisdictions, it does not expect any significant changes in its liability for uncertain tax positions during the next 12 months.

 About Income Taxes Disclosures